 Marketers need to extend the physical experience via online tactics to extend their ROI.
 So, if every physical experience needs to have a digital counterpart, what else do you need to do extend your reach?
+In what way is the need for community answered with experiential marketing and digital combined?
 Read more here.

 Donald Glover, whose rap alias is Childish Gambino, is the entertainment world’s “it” guy of the moment.
 Whether the former 30 Rock writer is acting, producing an album, or doing stand-up comedy, Glover is the pinnacle of confidence, always cooler than cool.
 So much so that he thought nothing of ghosting this year’s Grammys, even after winning four of the five awards he was nominated for.